-Courses taught at Carroll: Theological Foundations, History of Christian Thought, Perspectives in Philosophy, Ethics, The God Question, Church and Worship
+Courses taught: Theological Foundations, History of Christian Thought, Perspectives in Philosophy, Ethics, The God Question, Church and Worship

 Dr. Fuller earned his Ph.D. at Graduate Theological Union in Berkeley, Calif., where he concentrated on blending biblical studies with film studies.
 His B.A. is in Mass Media Communications from UCLA and his M.A. is in Biblical Studies from the Graduation Theological Union.

 From 1995 until his hiring at Carroll, Dr. Fuller taught at Saint Mary's College of California near San Francisco.
 He also served as a campus minister at Saint Mary's College of California from 1994 until his hiring at Carroll.

 Outside of work, Dr. Fuller's main hobby is time with his family and photography.
 You can view some of his photography here.

 Martha completed her M.T.S. in 2001 through the Franciscan School of Theology, Berkeley, CA. Her B.A. is in Economics from UCLA.